- ORDER: Caprimulgiformes

 - During migration, individuals rarely remain longer than one day at a feeder even when food is scarce.

 - The Black-chinned Hummingbird’s tongue has two grooves; nectar moves through these via capillary action, and then the bird retracts the tongue and squeezes the nectar into the mouth.
-It extends the tongue through the nearly closed bill at a rate of about 13–17 licks per second, and consumes an average of 0.61 milliliters (about a fifth of a fluid ounce) in a single meal.
+It extends the tongue through the nearly closed bill at a rate of about 13–17 licks per second, and consumes an average of 0.61 milliliters (about one-fiftieth of a fluid ounce) in a single meal.
 In cold weather, may eat three times its body weight in nectar in one day.
 They can survive without nectar when insects are plentiful.

 - Black-chinned Hummingbirds aren’t so much drawn to red as they are to the colors of recent nectar sources.